FusionAuth/fusionauth-site/site/_posts/2020-10-05-how-to-migrate-user-data-centralized-auth-system.md

 ## Remove the Connector and the authentication endpoint

 The final step to end the phased migration is removing the Connector and other migration code.
-You can delete the policy and then the Connector.
+You can delete the policy and then the Connector from FusionAuth anytime.
 Any user who has been migrated will authenticate against FusionAuth.
 Any user who has not will see an error message should they attempt to sign in, as their account won't be found.

 You can also remove the `fusionauthconnector.php` file from your application, as it won't be needed in the future.